Posts: 655

 Merse always seems like a decent guy.
 Thick as two short planks but don't think that should be held against him.
 Has bravely fought very public battles against addictions and talks very honestly about it.

 (05-21-2020, 12:11 PM)UCEbaggie Wrote: Merse always seems like a decent guy.
 Thick as two short planks but don't think that should be held against him.
 Has bravely fought very public battles against addictions and talks very honestly about it.
-If you ever want a good read try Niall Quinn's autobiography.
-He was involved in the Arsenal drinking club and Merson was told to avoid Quinn, when he tried to recover.

 I'd say Quinn's autobiography is possibly the best football book I've read.
 Extremely funny.